-Facet disease causes vary widely, and since it can be caused in so many ways, this condition is the most common reason behind low back problems.
-As the name implies, facet disease begins in the facet joints.
-Your spinal vertebrae are linked together by facet joints which allow the spine to flex, rotate, twist and extend freely.
+Facet disease causes are numerous and wide-ranging.
+As such, this condition is the most common source of lower back problems.
+As its name implies, facet disease originates in the facet joints, which link the spinal vertebrae together and allow the spine to flex, rotate, twist and extend freely.
 When there is a breakdown, or degeneration, of these joints, they can become arthritic and painful, possibly leading to a diagnosis of facet disease.

 Facet disease causes can range from family history to illness, and include: